iamannani/starships-test/readme.md

 ### Deployment

 - Heroku

-  You need Heroku CLI you can install iy by:
+  You need Heroku CLI you can install it by:

 ```sh
 sudo snap install --classic heroku